icaros-usc/overcooked_lsi_user_study/README.md

-# Overcooked-AI-PCG User Study
+# Overcooked-LSI User Study

-This repository contains the data of all 27 subjects of the user study of Overcooked-AI-PCG project.
+This repository contains the data of all 27 subjects of the user study of Overcooked-LSI project.
 You can view the data and replay the collaborated human-robot game play here.

 ## The user study data.